-Program Description: After successfully completing the Associate in Transfer Partnership Degree (ATP) in K-8 Classroom Instructional Support the student can choose to continue the educational pathway leading to a Bachelor's Degree with a Concentration in Individualized Studies (with a focus on Education and Leadership) by
+Program Description: After successfully completing the Associate in Transfer Partnership Degree (ATP) in K-12 Classroom Instructional Support the student can choose to continue the educational pathway leading to a Bachelor's Degree with a Concentration in Individualized Studies (with a focus on Elementary Education and Leadership) by applying for formal admission into the Rio Salado Teacher Education Program.

-Following program acceptance, the student will take the following state approved teacher education program courses:
+Following program acceptance, the student will take the following state reviewed teacher education program courses:

-Required Elementary K-8 Methods Courses 22 credits
+Required Elementary K-8 Methods Courses

-(Successful completion of the K-8 Instructional Associate ATP and formal program admission required.)
+(Successful completion of the K-12 Instructional Associate ATP and formal program admission required.)

-Students must earn a grade of "C" in all Level II EDU courses and a GPA of 2.5 or better and successfully pass the subject knowledge portions of the Arizona Educator Proficiency Assessment (AEPA) during Level II of the Program and prior to being able to enroll for student teaching.
+Students must earn a grade of "C" or better in all Level II EDU courses and a GPA of 2.5 or better and successfully pass the subject knowledge portion(s) of the Arizona Educator Proficiency Assessment (AEPA) during Level II of the Program and prior to being able to enroll for student teaching.
 The AEPA is a standardized exam given by the National Evaluation Systems, Inc. (NES).
-Arizona teachers must pass the subject knowledge portion of this exam to obtain a Standard Certificate.
+Arizona teachers must pass the subject knowledge portion of this exam to obtain a Provisional Certificate.

-EDU 285AB Current Perspectives in Education
+EDU285AB Current Perspectives in Education

-- EDU 287AB Master Teacher Seminar II
+EDU287AB Master Teacher Seminar II

-- EDU 217 Methods for SEI/SEL Students
+EDU217 Methods for the SEI/SEL Student

-- EDU 227 Social Studies Techniques & Methods
+EDU227 Social Studies Techniques & Methods

-- EDU 229 Science Techniques & Methods
+EDU229 Science Techniques & Methods

-- EDU 231 Math Techniques & Methods
+EDU231 Mathematics Techniques & Methods

-- EDU 277AA Elementary Student Teaching
+EDU277AA Elementary Student Teaching

-After successful completion of the Methods courses students are qualified to take the professional knowledge portion of the Arizona Educators Proficiency Assessment (AEPA) NOTE: A baccalaureate degree is required to apply for and obtain an Arizona teaching certificate.
+After successful completion of the Methods courses, students are qualified to take the professional knowledge portion of the Arizona Educators Proficiency Assessment (AEPA).
+NOTE: A baccalaureate degree is required to apply for and obtain an Arizona teaching certificate.

 Application to the Charter Oak State College Bachelor of Science (BS) Degree Program can be initiated after a minimum of 60 college credits have been successfully completed.
 Upper level courses can be taken simultaneously with the Rio Salado College core elementary K-8 education methods courses listed above.
-The final 30 credit hours of upper division course work must be taken from Charter Learning.
+The final 30 credit hours of upper division course work must be taken from Bridgepoint Education.